offlinemark/yo-dns/README.md

 # yodns

-Get get a yo when your dns resolves.
+Get a yoapp notification when your DNS resolves.